marciovicente/smartpanda2013/README.md

 smartpanda2013
 ==============
-Smartpanda project
+# Smartpanda project

-Begin about 15 days ago :)
+# License
+The content of this project is licensed under a Creative Commons Attribution License: you may share this, but you must give attribution.

+# contact
-FAQ: root@marciovicente.com
+root@marciovicente.com